Features

 You don’t have to have JRNY to use the T9.
 You can use other free and paid apps, like Zwift, Peloton, and Kinomap.
 I have been on a huge Zwift kick lately.
 You can meet up for virtual runs with friends on tons of different courses.
 Your avatar will move faster or slower as you do, considering your treadmill’s speed.
 It’s currently free for runners, too.

-Horizon treadmills have been some of my favorites for taking Peloton classes.
-I think the Bowflex T9 might be just as good or even better.
+Horizon treadmills have been some of my favorites for taking Peloton classes, and the Bowflex T9 is just as good.
 The responsive motor, Quick Dial controls, and connectivity with Peloton make it easy to keep up with the classes and record your training metrics.

 Bottom Line Review of the Bowflex T9 Treadmill